mthalken/World_Weather_Analysis/README.md

 # World Weather Analysis

 ## The purpose of this analysis was to create code to take in user input for minimum and maximum temperatures and find current recommendations for hotels based on that input with Google Maps and Places API and OpenWeatherMap API.
-We also did an exploritory analysis on linear regression for the Northern and Southern hemisphere for temperature, humidity, cloudiness, and wind speed.
+We also did an exploratory  analysis on linear regression for the Northern and Southern hemisphere for temperature, humidity, cloudiness, and wind speed.

 ## Project Overview:
 1. Collect 2000 random latitudes and longitudes to use the OpenWeatherMap API to parse the JSON data into a dataframe.